 Benefits of Adventist Colleges and Universities

 We did our homework to find out by asking a lot of questions to a variety of graduates.
-Here’s what we learned: Adventist higher education offers a measurable difference in not only increased spiritual experience and values, but also in personal connections, campus participation and life preparation.
+Here’s what we learned: Adventist higher education offers measurable differences in spiritual experience, personal connections, campus participation and life preparation.
 In fact, 82 percent of graduates from Adventist colleges and universities told us the investment they made in their education was worth it.

 The Association of Adventist Colleges and Universities (AACU) commissioned the CollegeImpact Study.
-Alumni from all AACU member colleges and universities participated in comparing experiences and outcomes of Adventist college and university graduates with Adventists who graduated from public institutions.
+Alumni from all AACU member schools participated in comparing experiences and outcomes of Adventist graduates from both Adventist and public institutions.

 View the full research report here to see all 100+ reasons to choose an Adventist college or university.